Utopia Falls: Development

 Series creator R.T.
 Thorne says of the show:

 People definitely looked at me weird when I first threw it out there a few years ago, just this idea of science fiction and hip-hop.
-But what was interesting to me, is that even though they didn’t know what to make of it, everybody wanted to understand more.
-There are black nerds out there that love whatever they love and it’s a beautiful time to be able to create in that space and know that it will find people or people will find it.
-I’m happy that I get to show that to other black kids walking around so they know that that is not out of our reach.
-That it’s a reality that a black woman can lead the world.
+But what was interesting to me, is that even though they didn't know what to make of it, everybody wanted to understand more.
+There are black nerds out there that love whatever they love and it's a beautiful time to be able to create in that space and know that it will find people or people will find it.
+I'm happy that I get to show that to other black kids walking around so they know that that is not out of our reach.
+That it's a reality that a black woman can lead the world.

 Broadcast

 Utopia Falls premiered on Hulu in the United States and CBC Gem in Canada on February 14, 2020, with all 10 episodes available to stream.
 It is not yet known which overseas territories that do not have access to Hulu or CBC Gem will broadcast the show.
 The show premiered on South Korean channel AXN in July 2023.
+It is currently available to stream on Tubi in the United Kingdom.